 Day 6: Friday 8 September, Xiahe

 Today we visit Labrang Lamasery, one of the six great monasteries of the Gelukpa (Yellow Hat) sect of Buddhism.
 Often referred to as ‘Little-Tibet’, it is the largest Lamaist institute in the world, with a huge collection of volumes of scripture.
-The monastery was founded in 1709 by the monk E’Ang Zonghe, the first generation living Buddha, or Jiemuyang.
+The monastery was founded in 1709 by Ngawang Tsondru who is believed by Tibetans to have been the first of a lineage of important Buddhist incarnations.
 This is Tibetan Buddhism’s most important monastery town outside Tibet itself.
 The monastery’s white walls and golden roofs feature a blend of Tibetan and Han architectural styles.
 It contains 18 halls, 6 institutes of learning, a golden stupa and a library of nearly 60,000 sutras.
 There are more than 2,000 monks in residence.
 It has a Buddhist museum with a large collection of Buddha statues, sutras and murals.
 The monastery today is an important place for Buddhist ceremonies.
 In the surrounding villages among the bustle of old taxis and bicycles, Muslims in white skullcaps sell Tibetan jewellery, Tibetan nomads arrive from the grasslands, and old monks meditate with prayer beads at street corners.

 NB: Exploring Labrang Monastery involves sightseeing on foot for around 2 hours.
 Walking the pilgrim circuit (kora) involves walking for 3km over uneven ground and climbing some slopes.
 We will start and finish in the same spot, so this can be done at your own pace.
 Following our tour of the monastery we explore the local township for around 1 hour on foot.
 (Overnight Xiahe) BLD